jupyterlab-contrib/jupyterlab_code_formatter/README.md

 ### How about a keyboard shortcut?

-Add an extra extry to your keyboard shortcuts settings with something like
+Add an extra entry to your keyboard shortcuts settings with something like

 ```
 {"jupyterlab_code_formatter:black":{